“Ee-yah!” Zim held his foot and hopped along.

 “Stay with Nathan, ma’am.
 I’ll unload the donkeys.”
 Elijah halted the donkeys between the rows and tossed the waterskins from their panniers into a long pile under the vines.

-She stumbled along at Nathan’s pace.
-With each step, a whimper escaped.
+She stumbled along at Nathan’s pace, a whimper escaping her with each step.

 “Zim will be all right, ma’am.”
-Elijah kept a firm grip on the donkeys’ lead and tugged her tight to his side.
+Elijah kept a firm grip on the donkeys’ lead and tugged the widow tight to his side.
 “Our Zim’s going to be fine.”

 At the south gate, two women entered ahead of Nathan, leading donkeys loaded with giant sacks of pomegranates.